deathlesz/habit-tracker/docs/architecture.md

 This subsection describes the relationships between presentation layer views (screens) and their dependencies.
 Each item is a description of the navigation flow for opening

-- Upon opening, the app shows the `Main` screen.
+- Upon opening, the app shows the `Main` screen;
-- App can be closed from any screen.
+- App can be closed from any screen;
 - Opening the `Add` screen:
     - Pre-requisites: The user is on the `Main` screen.
     - Action (trigger): The user presses the `Add` button.